LBHackney-IT/single-view-frontend/README.md

 After each commit, [CircleCI](https://app.circleci.com/pipelines/github/LBHackney-IT/single-view-frontend) will run the cypress tests and lint checks.

+## Editing the Docker image for Cypress
+Edit the Dockerfile in `.circleci/images` as needed

+Run commands from the single-view-frontend directory:

+### Build the image:

+`docker build .circleci/images/`

+Note the image ID output at the end.

+### Tag (name) the image:

+`docker tag {{image_id}} adamhack3/single-view-frontend-test`

+The tag for referencing and pushing to DockerHub.
+Substitute the image ID from the build step.

+### Run the image:

+`docker run -dit single-view-frontend-test`

+This will generate a container from the image and run it.

+It will return a container ID.

+### Connect to the container ID for testing:

+`docker exec -it {{container_id}} /bin/bash`

+This will allow you to access the container through your terminal and run commands to test it.

+You can verify the cypress tests run here with `yarn e2e`

+Exit with **ctrl+d** or **cmd+d**.

+### Push new image to DockerHub

+`docker push adamhack3/single-view-frontend-test`

 ## Resources

 [Hackney Design System](https://design-system.hackney.gov.uk/developing/installing-from-npm/)

 [Single SPA Framework](https://single-spa.js.org/docs/getting-started-overview)